VanderpoelLiam/liamvanderpoel.com/content/archive/ab-testing/index.md

 ### Computing the p-value

-Lets say we picked an appropriate the number of samples, ran the experiment and we got some data that looks like this:
+Recall, we ran our experiment with 20 samples and got some data that looks like this:

 ```text
 Group A: [48, 48, 48, 48, 51, 51, 47, 50, 51, 46]
 Group B: [50, 51, 50, 49, 50, 49, 50, 52, 51, 51]
 ```

-We now come back the the question we are hoping to answer: Did our drug have a positive effect?

-To perform a hypothesis test, we need to do two things:
+To perform a hypothesis test and answer the question `Did our drug have a positive effect?`, we need to do two things:

 1. Choose a test statistic that summarizes our data as a single number, and then model the distribution of the test statistic under the assumption that \\(H_0\\) is true.